NateAyye/employee-cms-cli/README.md

 > Note: You will need to have [MySQL](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html) installed on your machine to run this.

-Install the project and its dependencies by running:

 ```
 git clone https://github.com/NateAyye/employee-cms-cli.git
 cd employee-cms-cli